issey-wu/Apple-Inventory-Platform/README.md

 # 🍎 Apple Product Platform (Mock)

-Welcome to the Apple Mock-Inventory Platform, a modern web application for showcasing and managing a catalogue of Apple products!
-This project is driven by my professional experience at Apple and is delivered through full-stack web applications using Next.js, RESTful APIs, and modern UI design principles.
+Welcome to my Mock-Apple Product Platform, a modern web application driven by my professional experience at Apple and delivered through full-stack web applications using Next.js, RESTful APIS, and modern UI design principles.

 ## Purpose

-This application is a mock product management system for Apple products that combines a public-facing catalogue with administrative functionality.
-Drawing inspiration from real-world retail systems, it provides a platform for browsing the latest Apple devices while allowing administrators to control product listings.
-Built with a clear separation of public-facing and administrative functionality, this system is just as easy for shoppers as for inventory managers.
-The website displays best practices in modern web development using Next.js, emphasizing functionality and user experience.
+This application is a product management system for Apple products that combines a platform for browsing the latest Apple devices while allowing administrators to control product listings.
+Built with a clear separation of public-facing and administrative functionality, this system is as easy for shoppers as for product managers.
+The website displays best practices in modern web development using Next.js to emphasize functionality and user experience.

 ## What Can It Do?